 Have you ever gone food shopping on an empty stomach, and bought the whole supermarket only to regret it later?
 Yep, the same concept, I will devour anything when I am hungry, normally the worst kind of food – junk food!
 Eating 5 times a day makes sense, breakfast, mid-morning snack, lunch, afternoon snack, and dinner, though don’t eat too near your bedtime as that will defeat the purpose.

 Carbs are good for you, it gives you energy and protein as well as vegetables, it definitely does wonders for you in the toilet department.
-I eat properly and not crave for food after for at least 4 hours or so after the food is digested.
+I eat properly and not crave for food after at least 4 hours or so after the food is digested.

 6. Start cooking and have a proper diet